eschabell/jbpm52_demo_rulenode/README.md

 	4) run ProcessTest class (output in console) at src/main/java/ProcessTest

 You can read the test class comments for details as to what is happening and you will see the output of the process as it enters and leaves nodes.
-You can tweak the path taken by setting a variable 'validRequest' in the Initialize node, it is found in the Action property of that node and looks like
-this:

-	System.out.println("Entering Initialize Node");

-	// Set this to true or false to adjust path gateway will take. kcontext.setVariable("validRequest", true);

-	System.out.println("Set validRequest to: " + kcontext.getVariable("validRequest"));

-	System.out.println("Leaving Initialize Node");
+The age of the person in the test currently determines if the request is Valid or Invalid (18+ age).

+Still TODO: integrate the Business Rule node to actually do something with an external rule file and to extend valid path to then check for valid amount in request.

 An example run should look like this if your validRequest is true:

 	Entering Initialize Node

-	Set validRequest to: true

 	Leaving Initialize Node

-	Entering Evaluation Node

-	Leaving Evaluation Node

-	Gateway has detected a request with value of: true
+	Gateway evaluating for Invalid Request path...

+	Gateway evaluating for Valid Request path...

 	Entering Valid Action Node.

+	Detected and acting on a Valid Request.

+	Set validRequest to: true

 	Leaving Valid Action Node.